Recharge oscillator: Historical Development

-The first attempts to model ENSO were made by Bjerknes in 1969, who understood that ENSO is the result of an ocean-atmosphere interaction.
+The first attempts to model ENSO were made by Bjerknes in 1969, who understood that ENSO is the result of an ocean-atmosphere interaction (Bjerknes feedback).
 In 1975 an important step in ENSO comprehension was made by Wyrtki, who improved the Bjerknes model realising that the warm water build-up in the western Pacific is due to a strengthening in the trade winds, and that an El Niño event is triggered by the warm water flow eastward in form of Kelvin waves.
 Although the Bjerknes-Wyrtki model explained the causes that trigger El Niño events, it was not able to deal with the cyclic nature of the whole ENSO.
 The recurring nature of the ENSO was introduced by Cane and Zebiak in 1985, who understood that as a result of El Niño event the thermocline depth at the equator is shallower than normal.
 This condition causes the switch to the cold phase, also referred as La Niña phase.
 The model proposed by Cane and Zebiak was the first to take into account the coupled interaction of ocean-atmosphere and the ocean-memory system.
 These two assumptions are the foundation of the model described by Jin in 1997, the recharge oscillator.